 By comparison, a typical real estate contract in California is, in a fairly small font, 15 to 27 pages in length (plus or minus -- it depends on the disclosures included with the original Agreement) and that doesn't include the pages of disclosures, addendums, clarifications, escrow instructions, etc. Loan documents add another impressive stack of paperwork that must be read, digested, and agreed to, before title to a house can change hands.
 The good news is that should something not seem right during the due diligence process (analogous to the engagement period for folks getting married), then the agreement can be consulted to determine the available remedies.
 Occasionally, the remedy isn't sufficient for one party or the other, and the contract is dissolved -- much better to happen during the escrow/due-diligence/engagement period than after the deal is closed ("I do").
 It's often said that purchasing a home is the biggest financial transaction of one's life.
 I would counter that marriage is the biggest financial transaction of one's life -- the paperwork required?
 A single page marriage license -- no fine print, no clarifications, no disclosures.
 What could possibly go wrong?
 Well, as the rate of divorce implies -- a lot!

-In the interest of full disclosure, I've been happily married for almost 30 years of this writing (about 2 months to go until 30 years!) and do not have a pre-marriage agreement.
+In the interest of full disclosure, I've been happily married for 30 years of this writing and do not have a pre-marriage agreement.